akashvijay98/Python_Datastructures/README.md

   1.add nodes at the end
   2.display node values
-  3.check if there is any cycle in the linkedlist
+  3.check if there is any cycle in the linkedlist 4.find middle of linkedlist
+  5.reverse a linkedlist
+  6.check if linked list is a palindrome
+  *7.rearrange a linked list:
+        divide linked list into two halves and reverse the second linked list, then arrange the elements in alternative positions.

 Binary search tree fucntions include: